Christian? Monster? God? What is the mysterious gravestone "Poppo-sama" that remains in the Motoyoshi district? [Kesennuma City, Miyagi Prefecture]

 The legend of Lord Popo is not a tale of horror or supernatural powers

-It a folklore record that has been preserved along with the word "Paw Paw," and tells the story of "the memory of a stranger and the villagers who took in a sick stranger on a snowstorm night and repaid his kindness .
+It isthe memory of a stranger and villagers who took in a sick stranger on a snowy night and repaid his kindness"a folk record, preserved along with the word "Po-po," of.

 The story of this man, whose name and background are unknown, is still passed down quietly in Motoyoshi